TanelTesting/TanelTesting/README.md

 - 👋 Hi, I’m @TanelTesting
 - 👀 I’m interested in Software Testing
-- 🌱 I’m currently learning Java and doing some crowdtesting in Test IO.
+- 🌱 I’m stoked that I found Selenide.
 - 💞️ I’m looking to collaborate on Quality Assurance.
 - 📫 You can e-mail me tanel.tolsting@gmail.com